-- 28. You have been asked to administer albuterol to a nonintubated neonate.
+- 28. You have been asked to administer albuterol to a neonate who is currently not intubated.
 Which of the following aerosol devices would be age appropriate?

 - a.
 Dry powder inhaler (DPI)

 - b.
 Metered dose inhaler (MDI) with reservoir/mask

 - c.
 Small volume nebulizer (SVN)

 - d.
 Both B and C